aws/karpenter-provider-aws/website/content/en/v0.14.0/AWS/provisioning.md

 Refer to [Provisioner API]({{<ref "../provisioner.md" >}}) for settings that are not specific to AWS.
 See below for other AWS provider-specific parameters.

-## spec.providerRef
+## AWSNodeTemplate

-The ProviderRef is a reference to the AWSNodeTemplate resource that contains all the parameters needed by the AWS Cloud Provider.
+In the AWS Cloud Provider, the providerRef is a reference to an AWSNodeTemplate resource that contains all the necessary parameters to launch an instance.
 You can review these fields [in the code](https://github.com/aws/karpenter/blob{{< githubRelRef >}}pkg/apis/awsnodetemplate/v1alpha1/awsnodetemplate.go).

 ### InstanceProfile